michelegiovannibianchi/TRECI/Constant_potential/README.md

 # Workflow to develop ML force-fields for metal/water interface at constant target potentials

 The whole workflow is split in four python notebooks, each one associated with a specific step.

 The generation of a PZC model is a preliminary step.

+The workflow allows for dealing with different target potentials simultaneously.

 Sequence of STEPS:
 - STEP 0: Development of a PZC model (alternatively a pre-trained general-purpose model can be employed) => see notebook *Workflow_PZC.ipynb*